The best places to live in New York City

 With miles of beaches and boardwalks, those living in this beautiful city on the Long Island Sound will feel a world away from New York City, even if it’s only a 40-minute journey on Metro-North to Grand Central.
 There are homes to suit all tastes and budgets, from Colonial-style houses to contemporary homes, co-ops and condominiums.

 Greenwich is just over the state line in Connecticut, but still only five miles from White Plains.
 With a 40-minute commute by train to NYC, it's popular with commuters who want to live outside the city limits.
-Greenwich has a more diverse population than nearby Rye, and has low taxes when compared to Westchester County.
+Greenwich has a more diverse population than nearby Rye, and has low taxes compared to Westchester County.
 It's home to some of the best public schools in the state, as well as some of the country’s most prestigious private schools.
-The area boasts excellent restaurants and countless parks, including Greenwich Point, a stunning beach and recreation area popular for its beaches, picnic areas and running trails.
+The area boasts magnificent restaurants and countless parks, including Greenwich Point, a stunning beach and recreation area popular for its beaches, picnic areas and running trails.